 Beans and other legumes can lead to the formation of intestinal gas.
 Here are several ways to reduce the flatulence-inducing quality of legumes:

 - Change the water several times during soaking.
 Don't use the soaking water to cook the beans.
-The water will have absorbed some of the gas-producing indigestible sugars.
+The water will have absorbed some of the gas-producing indigestible carbohydrate.

-- Try using canned beans — the canning process eliminates some of the gas-producing sugars.
+- Try using canned beans — the canning process breaks down some of the gas-producing carbohydrates into digestible form.

 - Simmer beans slowly until they are tender.
-This makes them easier to digest.
+This also makes them easier to digest.

 - Try digestive aids, such as Beano, when eating legume dishes to help reduce the amount of gas they produce.